elliotolds/elliotolds.github.io/decentralizedinternetROUGHDRAFT_776.md

 In the pre-Internet era everyone was deplatformed by default.
 There were a limited number of TV channels, radio stations, and newspapers making it necessary for information distributors to exercise heavy curation.
 This gave information distributors cover to curate content partly based on the its narrative.
 They wanted to distribute profitable content but they also wanted to trade favors with powerful people and institutions who didn't like criticism.

-The small number of informaiton channels meant there was no room for niche content -- it was most profitable to try to appeal to a broad swath of the population.
+The small number of information channels meant there was no room for niche content -- it was most profitable to try to appeal to a broad swath of the population.
 The high costs of pre-Internet information distribution gave advertisers more leverage over content.
-Both of these factors limited anti-estalbishment narratives.
+Both of these factors limited anti-establishment narratives.

 On the Internet almost everyone can have a platform, but it's still true that only a small percentage of people have an large platform.
 There's still a fixed amount of attention to go around.
-Content on the Internet is implicitly filtered (everyone only sees a miniscule fraction of all content produced) but this filtering is done mostly based on popularity.
+Content on the Internet is implicitly filtered (everyone only sees a minuscule fraction of all content produced) but this filtering is done mostly based on popularity.
 There is some content-based filtering but far less than exists in legacy media.